Video Clip of the Month: Leading Online Communities

 Video Clip of the Month: Social Media Revolution 2

 My July 2010 video clip of the month is a recently updated video by Erik Qualman, author of the Socialnomics – Social Media Blog, demonstrating social media’s explosive growth in recent years.
 The video is a follow-up piece to his original social media revolution video from last summer.
 While some of the information is similar to last year’s version, Qualman has updated the data and included new figures for the first time.
-A few of the highlights … [Read more...]
+A few of the highlights include: If … [Read more...]

 Facebook COO Thinks E-mail is ‘Probably Going Away’

 Facebook COO Sheryl Sandberg created a stir this week when she boldly said, “"E-mail—I can't imagine life without it—is probably going away.”
 Speaking at Nielsen's Consumer 360 conference on Tuesday, Sandberg said only 11 percent of teens use e-mail daily and instead use SMS and social networking.
-"I hate to be the bearer of bad news, but in consumer technology, if you want to know what people like us will do tomorrow,” she said, “you look at what … [Read more...]
+"I hate to be the bearer of bad news, but in consumer technology, if you want to know what people like us will do tomorrow,” she said, “you look at what teenagers are … [Read more...]

 Video Clip of the Month: BP Commercial Spoofs